RedisGears/RedisGears/docs/docs/Development.md

 npm install https://gitpkg.now.sh/RedisGears/RedisGears/js_api
 ```

-Or you can add it as a dependency to your `package.json` file:
+Or you can add it as a devDependency to your `package.json` file:

 ```json
 "devDependencies": {